rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 Entire PHZ5155 course is allocated a whole node!
 - This is 32 cores on HPG2
 The slowdown of your job may be in the bandwidth!

-Example directives for specifying the amount of memory:
---mem=4gb
-or
---mem-per-cpu=1000mb